lemonase/lemonase.github.io/content/projects/pastabot.md

 ---

 [PastaBot](https://github.com/lemonase/pastabot)

-PastaBot is a discord bot that takes the copy out of copypasta.
+is a discord bot that takes the copy out of copypasta.